Zoek je de Nederlandse versie van dit artikel? Bekijk 'm hier!

 Salt: it preserves

-First of all this: a minimal amount of salt (actually sodium) is necessary for proper bodily functioning.
+First of all this: a certain minimum amount of salt (actually sodium) is necessary for proper bodily functioning.
 Think of proper nerve and muscle function for instance.
-Salt has played a role in the preparation and preservation of our food for thousands of years.
+In food, salt has played a role in the preparation and preservation of our food for thousands of years.
 In the Netherlands we have the famous brine herring; South Africans have their biltong.
-Salted and dried meat - from beef, game or ostrich - that finds its origin in prehistoric times, when the country was still inhabited by its earliest inhabitants, the San and Khoikhoi.
+Salted and dried meat - from beef, game or ostrich - that finds its origin hundreds of years ago, introduced by the voortrekkers in times when the country was still primarily inhabited by its earliest inhabitants, the San and Khoikhoi.
 Mind you that it is absolutely different and better tasting than beef jerky!

 Having said that, salt helps preserve meat by killing bacteria and other harmful microorganisms, as well as by inhibiting the growth and reproduction of harmful microorganisms.
 Salt dries out the harmful micro-organisms.
 A nice side effect is that some herbs - such as coriander, which is commonly used in biltong production - can have comparable effects .